Ordinary Hours by Karen Enns

 Ordinary Hours.
 Brick, 2014

-Ordinary Hours is Karen Enns’s second book, following That Other Beauty (2010), a nominee for the Gerald Lampert Award.
+Ordinary Hours is Karen Enns’s second book, published between That Other Beauty (2010), a nominee for the Gerald Lampert Award, and this year's Cloud Physics (2017).
 This new book can be discussed from a number of different angles, including the Mennonite migration from Russia, the vividness of the past in the present, often figured as an “echo,” the working and re-working of images of absence and presence and of the contemplative moment, the various dimensions of “ordinary” in the title (as Enns witnesses, “The spirit floundering and being saved / again and again in the ordinary hours” ), or the influence of a previous generation of poets, with Jan Zwicky acknowledged directly.
 However, I was most taken with Enns’ understanding of physical work and empathy for and awareness of working men and women.

 Her settings for these poems, which show some of Enns’ persistent themes and concerns, are often rural and often based on her southern Ontario Mennonite upbringing.
 Take “To Walk into That Beauty,” for instance, where she compares understanding beauty to the way a particular man, coming in from the heat of the fields, enters the barn “raw and squinting, / measuring the dark, / knowing where everything is” (59).
 Enns knows the cost of this act and this knowledge: it is “a matter of fidelity” (59) to what must and will be done.
 Beauty, she suggests, can be discovered in purposeful commitment to exacting effort and work, both of which Enns treats with respect and appreciation.